samdravitzki/samdravitzki/README.md

 ## Wave function collapse
-I have always wanted to build an implementation of wave function collapse
+I have always wanted to build an implementation of wave function collapse and I have tried to do it a few different times before but could never figure it all out

 At the moment I am thinking I want this project to include...
 1. A simple tile editor